kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  58.md

 ECS-Optimized AMI.
 What steps might you take to troubleshoot the issue?
 (Select TWO)**

-- [ ] Verify that the instances have the correct IAM group applied
+- [ ] :  Verify that the instances have the correct IAM group applied

-- [ ] Verify that the container instances have the container agent installed
+- [ ] :  Verify that the container instances have the container agent installed

-- [x] Verify that the IAM instance profile has the necessary permissions
+- [x] :  Verify that the IAM instance profile has the necessary permissions

-- [x] Verify that the container agent is running on the container instances
+- [x] :  Verify that the container agent is running on the container instances

-- [ ] Verify that the container instances are using the Fargate launch type
+- [ ] :  Verify that the container instances are using the Fargate launch type

-*
+*----

+- #ecs_cluster #ecs_instances #several_ecs_container #ecs #container_instances
 - hasExplain:: [[explanation_Question  58.md]]